ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ##### Flow rate sensor output in sccm

-The input voltage is 12 volts
+The input voltage is 12 volts.
+Due to the surging current we will use the rms of the current to calculate the power into the cell.
+The cell had an input rms power of about 12.73 Watts.

 #### Conclusion